 Written Consent.
-Any action required or permitted to be taken at a meeting of a committee may be taken without a meeting, if a written consent to the action is signed by all of the members of the committee and the written consent is filed with the minutes of proceedings of the committee.
+Any action required or permitted to be taken at a meeting of a committee may be taken without a meeting, if a written consent (which may include email) to the action is signed by a majority of the members of the committee and the written consent is filed with the minutes of proceedings of the committee.

 Officers.

 General.
-The officers shall consist of a Board Chair, a Board Vice-Chair, an Executive Director, a Secretary, and a Treasurer, and such other officers and assistant officers as the STIE Board may deem necessary.
+The officers shall consist of a Board Chair, a Board Vice-Chair, a Chief Executive Officer, a Secretary, and a Treasurer, and such other officers and assistant officers as the UTIE Board may deem necessary.
 An officer may be, but is not required to be, a Director.

 Appointment of Board Chair.
 The Board Chair shall be appointed by the Member and will serve indefinitely until resignation or removal.
 The Board Chair serves at the pleasure of the Member, and may be removed, with or without cause, at any time by the Member without prejudice to the contract rights of the Board Chair.

 Election of Officers.
-All officers other than the Board Chair shall be elected by the STIE Board.
-All officers other than the Board Chair shall be elected for a term of one year at the Annual Meeting of the STIE Board.
-All officers other than the Board Chair shall serve at the pleasure of the STIE Board and may be removed, with or without cause, at any time by the STIE Board without prejudice to the contract rights of such officers.
+All officers other than the Board Chair shall be elected by the UTRI Board.
+All officers other than the Board Chair shall be elected for a term of one year at the Annual Meeting of the UTRI Board.
+All officers other than the Board Chair shall serve at the pleasure of the UTRI Board and may be removed, with or without cause, at any time by the UTRI Board without prejudice to the contract rights of such officers.

 Duties.